Another Falcons collapse: Foles' 3 TDs lead 30-26 Bears win - WHIZ News

 After the Falcons went three-and-out on their third straight possession, Foles heaved one down the middle of the field with a rusher in his face.
 Miller hauled it in for the winning score.

-The Falcons still had a shot, but Matt Ryan was intercepted by Tashaun Gipson to seal it.
+The Falcons still had a shot, but Matt Ryan’s pass was intercepted by Tashaun Gipson to seal it.

 Foles finished 16 of 29 for 188 yards.
 Trubisky, the No. 2 overall pick in the 2017 draft, was 13 of 22 for 128 yards, one touchdown and one interception.
 He was sacked twice.